Background:

 In-School Suspension (ISS)

 An in-school suspension is to be carried out in a supervised educational environment with restricted contact to peers during the instructional day.
 During an in-school suspension, a student may be restricted from attending one or more classes and/or school-sponsored activities.
-School or School Division authorities may determine that a student can continue to participate in school-sponsored activities, with direct supervision; provided there is no safety risk.
+School or School Division personnel may determine that a student can continue to participate in school-sponsored activities, with direct supervision; provided there is no safety risk.

 The following process will be followed: